Sharon M. Joyce Director

 What is Operation Helping Hand?

-Beginning in 2018, Attorney General Grewal made it his priority as head of the Department of Law & Public Safety to scale up the program, and with the support of federal and state funds, he expanded the program to all 21 counties.
-Attorney General Grewal asked each county to tailor its OHH program to its unique circumstances, and they have done so.
+Beginning in 2018, the Department of Law & Public Safety scaled up the program and with the support of federal and state funds, expanded the program to all 21 counties, asking each county to tailor its OHH program to its unique circumstances, and they have done so.
 Some counties continue to operate traditional, arrest-based OHH programs, while others have chosen to have law enforcement proactively link individuals suffering from substance use issues to treatment and/or recovery services through non-arrest means such as roving vehicles, Superior Court or Municipal Court programs, and direct outreach to those identified as most at-risk of overdosing.

 How Has OHH Expanded?

-In 2018, under the direction of Attorney General Grewal, the Department of Law & Public Safety expanded the Bergen County OHH model to four additional counties – Union, Morris, Passaic, and Sussex.
+In 2018, the Department of Law & Public Safety expanded the Bergen County OHH model to four additional counties – Union, Morris, Passaic, and Sussex.
 Thereafter, supported by funding from the Centers for Disease Control and Prevention, OHH was expanded to 17 counties.
 Thanks to $2.2 million in Governor Murphy Opioids Funding, OHH is now operational in all 21 counties.

 How Does OHH Leverage Available Drug-Related Data?

 New Jersey is a national model for how to use data-sharing programs to better understand and respond to the opioid epidemic.